 A universal registration process for all students has been implemented where a student must be prepared to pay tuition at the beginning of the semester/term with one of the approved payment methods.
 These payment options include check, money order, credit cards, authorized financial aid, NSU payment plans, and third party direct billing plans.

 All holds must be cleared at the time of registration, and all registrations must be completed by the last date of the university's registration period.
 Late registration will not be accepted if due to a financial hold that was not cleared prior to the close of registration period.

-Registration through SharkLink can now be completed for most programs.
-Contact your program office for details on Web registration dates.
+Registration through SharkLink can be completed for most programs.
+Graduate students should contact their program office for details on web registration dates.
+Undergraduate registration dates are published on our Undergraduate Academic Calendars page.
 If your program does not permit registration through SharkLink, complete a Student Transaction Form (STF) either online or as a PDF.
 If you choose to complete the PDF form, bring it to your program office or fax it to them.
 You may find their fax numbers on their individual program websites.
-All students are also required to complete a Student Enrollment Agreement (SEA) Form each semester as part of their registration process.
+All students are also required to complete a Student Enrollment Agreement (SEA) Form each year as part of their registration process.
 For more information on the SEA, view a copy of the SEA or see our FAQs.

 A Bursar Hold prevents all student services including registering for classes, obtaining grades, attaining enrollment/degree verifications, and accessing the University RecPlex until all outstanding balances are paid in full.
 A Transcript/Diploma Hold will only prevent you from receiving a diploma or an official transcript; this kind of hold will not prevent you from registering for class.